Megalithic architectural elements: Kerb or peristalith

-See curb (road) for the roadside edge.

 Although the barrow mound is now almost gone, the surrounding peristalith at Coldrum Stones in Kent still survives (foreground).
 The stone burial chamber can be seen in the background.

 In archaeology, kerb or peristalith is the name for a stone ring built to enclose and sometimes revet the cairn or barrow built over a chamber tomb.

 European dolmens, especially hunebed and dyss burials, often provide examples of the use of kerbs in megalithic architecture but they were also added to other kinds of chamber tomb.
 Kerbs may be built in a dry stone wall method employing small blocks or more commonly using larger stones set in the ground.
 When larger stones are employed, peristalith is the term more properly used.
 Often, when the earth barrow has been weathered away, the surviving kerb can give the impression of being a stone circle although these monuments date from considerably later.

 Excavation of barrows without stone rings such as Fussell's Lodge in Wiltshire suggests that, in these examples, timber or turf was used to define a kerb instead.

 In the British Isles, the enclosing nature of kerbs has been suggested to be analogous to later Neolithic and Bronze Age stone and timber circles and henges which also demonstrate an attempt to demarcate a distinct, round area for ritual or funerary purposes.
 Famous sites with kerbs include Newgrange where many of the stones are etched with megalithic art.
 An example of the dry stone wall type of kerb can be seen at Parc le Breos in Wales.